kdcllc/generative-ai/dotnet/agents/sk-chat-content-craft-agents/README.md

     # 3. install azure ai cli
     dotnet tool install Azure.AI.CLI --prerelease

+    # 3.a if already in the manifest then must be restored
+    dotnet tool restore

     # 4. init the tooling, this step will cache credentials locally
     dotnet ai init